MarioRP-01/softwear-test/docker/docker_documentation.md

 ### **Heroku Deployment**

-In order to deploy the application with heroku, you must create a heroku account and install the heroku client.
+In order to deploy the application with heroku, you must create a heroku account and install heroku and docker clients.

 First, you need to log in and create a new application with the following commands: